Christianity in Indonesia

 Christianity is Indonesia's second-largest religion, after Islam.
-Indonesia also has the second-largest Christian population in Southeast Asia after the Philippines, the largest Protestant population in Southeast Asia, and the fourth-largest Christian population in Asia after the Philippines, China and India.
-Indonesia's 28.6 million Christians constituted 11% of the country's population in 2018, with 8% Protestant (20.3 million) and 3% Catholic (8.3 million).
+As of 2023, Christians constitute 10.5% (29.4 million) of the country's population, with 7.4% Protestant (20.8 million) and 3.0% Catholic (8.6 million).
+In Indonesia, the word Kristen (lit.
+'Christian') exclusively refers to Protestants, while Catholics are referred to as Katolik.
 Some provinces in Indonesia are majority Christian.
-In recent times, the rate of growth and spread of Christianity has increased, especially among the Chinese minority.
+In the 21st century, the rate of growth and spread of Christianity has increased.